brevzin/cpp_proposals/3294_code_injection/code-injection.md

 # Token Sequences

 Generation of code from low-level syntactic elements such as strings or token sequences may be considered quite unsophisticated.
-Indeed, previous proposals for code synthesis in C++ have studiously minimized using strings or tokens as input but resorting to AST-based APIs, expansion statements, or code fragments, as shown above.
+Indeed, previous proposals for code synthesis in C++ have studiously avoided using strings or tokens as input, instead resorting to AST-based APIs, expansion statements, or code fragments, as shown above.
 As noted by Andrew Sutton in [@P2237R0]:

 ::: quote
 synthesizing new code from strings is straightforward, especially when the language/library has robust tools for compile-time string manipulation […] the strings or tokens are syntactically and semantically unanalyzed until they are injected